jrperlic/data-structure-tutorial/3-tree.md

 A **tree** is a collection of nodes, similar to a [linked list](2-linked-list.md), that is organized in a **hierarchical** structure.
 What does that mean?
 In the case of a tree, it means that the nodes are organized into two groups: **parents**, and **children**.

 A parent node is a node that links to other nodes.
 Likewise, a child node is connected to the parent.
-(It is possible for a node to be _both_ a parent and child.)
+(A node can be _both_ a parent and child.)

 Two more things before we continue:

 1. The topmost node is called the **root**.
 1. A node that connects to no other node is called a **leaf**.

+## Usage

+Where and how are trees used in programming?
+They are used in [chess engines](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to find the best move and in [data compression algorithms](https://en.wikipedia.org/wiki/Huffman_coding).

 ## Binary Trees